Ask the Pro's: October Fishing in the Denali Area

 Heading North to Denali, you will cross 5 good trout streams.
 Willow, Little Willow, Sheep, Goose and Montana Creek.
 Once october sets in, these streams North get pretty slow and face freeze up and snow.
 Once you go over Hurricane Gulch, you will be in Grayling country all the way to the park, but again, depending how fast winter is coming will determine if these rivers are going to be worth fishing.

-Heading to Seward, you could take off on the Sterling Hwy and head in to Cooper Landing.
+Heading to Seward, you could take off on the Sterling Hwy and head in to fish the Cooper Landing area.
 This will be a short 5-8 mile detour.
 You can fish the Upper Kenai for trout and dollies and some Silver Salmon as well.
 This fishery can be pretty good in October, it's a bigger river but typically that time of the year the river will be lower and more fishable on foot.

 Anything we can do to help out, please let us know.